 - Task: Click this heading to sort the list by task name.
 Click again to reverse the order (from ascending to descending or vice versa). - Unit: Click this heading to sort the list by unit.
 Click again to reverse the order. - Timing: Click this heading to sort the list by timing schedule.
 Click again to reverse the order. - Next Available Date: Click this heading to sort the list by the next available date (i.e. the next possible date on which the task might be scheduled, typically the day after any work order that's already been scheduled).
-Click again to reverse the order. - Details section: Shows information from the selected record. - Scheduling History section: Lists work orders previously created from the selected unit maintenance plan. - New Unit Maintenance Plan: Opens a window to set up a maintenance plan for a specific unit.
+Click again to reverse the order. - Details section: Shows information from the selected record. - Scheduling History section: Lists batch generation records that include work orders associated with the selected unit maintenance plan. - Work Orders section: Lists work orders generated from the selected unit maintenance plan. - Errors section: Lists any errors associated with generating work orders from the selected unit maintenance plan. - New Unit Maintenance Plan: Opens a window to set up a maintenance plan for a specific unit.
 Fields in the new record will either be blank or assigned default values (as specified in the Defaults for Unit Maintenance Plan section). - Create unplanned Maintenance Work Order: Uses the selected unit maintenance plan to make a work order immediately.
 For example, suppose the plan specifies an oil change on a particular vehicle.
 Clicking this button immediately creates an oil change work order for the vehicle.
-For more information, see Creating an Unplanned Maintenance Work Order on page 166. - New Select Scheduling Basis: Opens a window to let you set the scheduling basis for an existing unit maintenance plan.
-The scheduling basis is when the clock starts ticking for future planned maintenance jobs-typically the date or meter reading for the most recent such job done on the unit.
-For more, see Selecting a Scheduling Basis on page 165.
+For more information, see Creating an Unplanned Maintenance Work Order on page 166.